-- CUSI has allocated for change in legislature for recommending sustainable funding options for specialized investigative units (SIU's) on local, county and state levels. - Presentations were made to various Town Managers and Select Boards around Chittenden County. - We continued to raise awareness about the effectiveness of CAC's and SIU's and expand our outreach and communication to endorse the SIU/CAC mission. - We have increased private funding. - We attended and provided specialized trainings for those working in the field of sexual abuse, child fatalities and severe physical abuse. - We upgraded our interview equipment within our physical office space. - We have investigated 337 cases.
+- Presentations were made to various Town Managers and Select Boards around Chittenden County. - We continued to raise awareness about the effectiveness of CAC's and SIU's and expand our outreach and communication to endorse the SIU/CAC mission. - We attended and provided specialized trainings for those working in the field of sexual abuse, child fatalities and severe physical abuse. - The COVID-19 pandemic had a significant impact on SIU case loads statewide. - We continue to ensure our facility meets safety standards. - We have investigated 234 cases.